KosCreate/Command_Pattern/README.md

 # Command_Pattern
 Testing the command pattern in unity with a rewind mechanic

-#More info to come !
+More on the matter are to be written...